 Sour cherries may not be good eating out hand, but they make the BEST cherry pies!
-But they're season is very short, only appearing at the market for a week or two each spring, so I pit and flash freeze them (here's how) so I can enjoy that fresh springtime flavor any time of year.
+Their season of availability is very short, only appearing at the market for a week or two each spring, so I pit and flash freeze them (here's how) so I can enjoy that fresh springtime flavor any time of year.

 And hey, if you have a batch of super flaky all-butter crust in the freezer too, you could whip a pie up in no time.
-Seriously, can you imagine how happy you'd be to enjoy gorgeous pie to you on a cold winter day?
+Seriously, can you imagine how happy you'd be to enjoy gorgeous pie on a cold winter day?
 Your birthday?
 Valentine's day?
-Today?

 This pie is a cinch to make.
 Just line a pie plate with a bottom crust.....

 Stir together the pie filling and pour it in, top with a lattice crust, and bake.
-Use a cherry crust cutter to decorate your pie, if you like.
+Use a cute little cherry crust cutter to decorate your pie, if you like.
 I like!

 Make someone's day.
 Make pie!

 2 pounds sour cherries, stemmed and pitted (fresh or frozen)

 1/3 cup tapioca starch